chanced/p4ssw0rd/README.md

     eval, err := pw.Evaluate(ctx, "password")
     if err != nil {
-        panic("this shouldn't error unless something goes wrong with connecting to haveibeenpwned") }
+        // this shouldn't error unless something goes wrong with connecting to haveibeenpwned panic(err)
+    }
     _ = eval.Allowed // false because the limit exceeds BreachLimit
     _ = eval.BreachCount // 3861493 as of running this